 Us: Confused Look

-So beware.
-I am now part of that excessive use of force all the nations of the world keep talking about all the time whenever it is that we have to fight for our survival again, which will probably be soon.
+So I am now part of that excessive use of force all the nations of the world keep talking about.
 Without delivery boys like me, there would be no force at all.
 So I got all inspired and did the best in the entire class of 16.
-I even did better than the Russians.
+I even did better than the Russians, and most of them were in the Russian army previously where if you didn’t do totally awesome they would force you to play Russian Roulette with a fully loaded handgun and make you go first.

 Then, today, I got to the base where I was actually going to do the delivering, only to discover that I wasn’t going to be a delivery boy at all.
-All I’m going to do is pile the crap up in a giant pile for the REAL delivery boys to ship off and deliver.
+All I’m going to do is stack up humus up in a giant pile for the REAL delivery boys to ship off and deliver.

 Without me, there’d be no condemnation by the UN, so just blame it on me.
 I take responsibility for it all.